December 2: Letters of Interest Due

 The AASL Innovative Reading Grant awards up to $2,500 to projects that support the planning and implementation of a unique and innovative program for K-9th learners which motivates and encourages reading, especially with struggling readers.February 1 (3:30 PM)

 The Peggy Barber Tribute Grant is an annual grant that recognizes, promotes, and supports meaningful programs in libraries that have limited and/or no access to budgetary support for programming.
 This grant aims to help ease budget challenges by annually awarding three libraries $2,500 to support a proposed program, program series, or programming effort.
 For the 2023–2024 cycle, libraries are invited to submit applications for a grant to support programming related to civic education.
 Some example proposals could include: 1) a program focused on voting (i.e. a book discussion on the history of voting, a program to register voters, an event teaching patrons about voting rights, etc.); 2) a program teaching media and/or information literacy skills to build an informed general public; or 3) a program relaying avenues for community advocacy, such as how to run for local office.
 All library types — including public, academic, K-12, tribal and special libraries are eligible.
-Applicants must have a personal or institutional membership with either the American Library Association OR the Association for Rural & Small Libraries.Application Opens: January 14
+Applicants must have a personal or institutional membership with either the American Library Association OR the Association for Rural & Small Libraries.February 3

 Application Closes: February 14 (5 PM)